Let’s go over what I know right now. My home is gone.

 >>>>>>>>>

 I really don’t need to see the sunset, its angrily roiling surface only keeps the memory of the morning fresh.
-I head inside and lock up, but I underestimated how dark it would be.
+I make my way down again, head inside, and lock up, but I underestimated how dark it would be.
 Closing my eyes and rolling them straight back, I switch modes, finding my way in infrared.
+It wasn’t a necessary modification, but even in life before my eyes needed preserving, I had always wanted them like this.
+Aberration success rate is far too low to justify doing it purely for aesthetics, though.
 My irises emit a soft amber glow that overpowers my natural green like this, it’s an unintentional indicator of their activation, but it’s caused me no problems so far.
 Even now, there’s still not a lot to see in here, but vaguely colored outlines allow me not to stumble aimlessly.
 About halfway to the bed shelf, I remember the door that bothered me earlier so much.
 When I set my makeshift weapon down, I do so well within arm’s reach of the shelf.

 With that done, I remove my scarf and fold it up where I’m going to lay my head.
 There can be some comfort in resting on a flat piece of wood after all, even if it’s still somewhat damp.
 I position myself as cozily as I can, but ensure that my tail doesn’t hang off the side.
 After deactivating my infrared sight, I keep my eyes shut and try my hardest to sleep.
 I start to drift off, after maybe an hour of lamentations I didn’t get around to having earlier.
 I don't have the energy to be quite as pitiful, this time.

-What I presume to have been a few hours passes, when I jolt awake suddenly, and find myself in something I can’t quite tell is real or a nightmare.
+But I jolt suddenly awake again, after what I presume to have been a few hours have passed, and find myself in something I can’t quite tell is real or a nightmare.
 I sit upright, sensing something amiss right away.
 I turn my infrared back on, immediately focusing on the thing I dreaded, but the door is still shut tight.

 Then why do I feel so afraid?
 There has been a quiet unease in here since I got back, but that’s normal when sleeping in strange places, isn’t it?
 I try to find rationale for what I'm feeling, hoping it will bring me some calm, but when the reason finally does become known to me, my last nerve snaps.
 I’m not alone after all.